Refereed Learning

-\paragraph{Protocols for purely multiplicative error.} Next, consider the more challenging setting where only multiplicative error is allowed, i.e., $\eta=0$.
+\paragraph{Protocols for purely multiplicative error.} Now consider the more challenging setting where only multiplicative error is allowed, i.e., $\eta=0$.
 Directly extending the above protocol from the mixed error case would be meaningless, since the number of samples required exceeds the domain size when $\eta$ approaches 0.
-An alternative approach would be to compute the empirical loss of the two hypotheses over a {\em sufficiently large sample} from the ``disagreement set'' $S = \set{x \mid h_0(x)\neq h_1(x)}$; however, if the set $S$ is sparse then the learner cannot efficiently sample from it.
+An alternative approach would be to compute the empirical loss of the two hypotheses over a {\em sufficiently large sample} from the ``disagreement set'' $S = \sets{x \mid h_0(x)\neq h_1(x)}$; however, if the set $S$ is sparse then the learner cannot efficiently sample from it.
 Furthermore, it is not immediately clear how the learner can use the provers to provide it with correctly distributed samples from $S$.
 In particular, the above method of settling discrepancies between the provers regarding the value of either one of $h_0,h_1,f$ at a given point does not seem to be useful for the purpose of obtaining a random sample from $S$.
-To get around this issue we devise a {\em certifiable uniform sampling} protocol, described below, that allows the learner to obtain samples from $S$ that are guaranteed to be correctly distributed.
+To get around this issue we devise a {\em certifiable sampling} protocol, described below, that allows the learner to obtain samples from $S$ that are guaranteed to be correctly distributed.
 Given this protocol, the learner simply picks the model with the smaller empirical loss over $O(1+\frac1{\eps^2})$ random samples from $S$.
 Finally, the learner can offload all queries but one to the provers, as described earlier.

-\paragraph{Certifiable uniform sampling.} In order to design a refereed learning protocol with a computationally efficient learner and bounded communication cost, we construct a protocol that allows the learner to efficiently generate, with the help of the provers, uniform samples from a set $S$ {\em which can be both exponentially large and exponentially sparse}.
-In particular, while the provers are assumed to know $S$, the learner does not need to compute $S$ itself.

-As an aside, we note that the ability to use the two provers to {\em sample} from a distribution that the learner is unable to sample from by itself may be of more general interest beyond the current framework of refereed learning.